-New cardholders who apply, are approved and spend at least $3,000 within 90 days of card approval can pocket 60,000 bonus Qantas Points: enough for a one-way Qantas business class flight from Sydney or Melbourne to Singapore or Hong Kong.
+New cardholders who apply by October 31 2017, are approved and spend at least $3,000 within 90 days of card approval can pocket 60,000 bonus Qantas Points: enough for a one-way Qantas business class flight from Sydney or Melbourne to Singapore or Hong Kong.

 As you continue to use the card, every $5,334 spent on foreign currency transactions or every $8,000 spent in Australian dollars nets enough points for a one-way Qantas flight from Sydney to Melbourne in economy, plus a payment to cover taxes and other fees of around $35 per flight.

 That assumes you're spending $10,000 per month or less within Australia or on Aussie dollar transactions abroad – but if you exceed that threshold, you'd continue earning enough points for that same flight after every $16,000 spent.